 How can I check my credit score?

-If you’re unsure about your credit score and want to run a free check to see what your rating is, you can do this with one of the three major UK credit reference agencies, Experian, Equifax and TransUnion.
+If you’re unsure about your credit score and want to run a free check to see what your rating is, you can do this with major UK credit reference agencies, Experian and Equifax.

 Or, head to our blog on how to check your credit score for free here.

 Also, if there are any questions we haven’t answered in this blog, feel free to give us a call on 0161 486 1777 or send us an email to email@example.com.